SentinelsOfMagic/SentinelsOfMagic/README.md

 Now when running on your dev machine this will be used for database connection, else the heroku DATABASE_URL environment variable will be used.

 Contact Connor if this doesn't work, there may be something subtle I missed.
+Also, maybe change over to using .env at some point if we need a lot of keys.

 ### Roadmap